What Are Learning Management Systems, and How do you Choose One?

 Most companies use an LMS to create standard employee trainings, but the possibilities go far beyond that.
 Here are just some of the ways you could use online learning to enhance your company’s learning programs.

-• Onboarding: As mentioned above, a strong onboarding process will set the tone for working at your company and will lead to more confident and prepared employees.
+• Onboarding: As mentioned above, a strong onboarding process sets new hires off on the right foot, and leads to more confident and prepared employees.
 Organizations that improve their onboarding processes see an 82% increase in new-hire retention and a 70% increase in productivity.

 Onboarding is even more important for remote companies, where employees don’t have the chance to learn from each other in person.
 A strong remote onboarding process makes up for that knowledge gap and makes sure employees are prepared for both their jobs and their lives at the company.

 • Soft skill training: Soft skills are some of the hardest to train for.
-Create courses to teach conflict resolution, leadership, time-management techniques, and more.
+And they’re particularly poorly suited to rote, classroom-based learning.
+LMS tools let you create courses to teach conflict resolution, leadership, time-management techniques, and more.
+And just as vitally, you can deliver these courses in a range of settings, more suitable for the topic.

-• Sales enablement: Sales teams benefit from in-depth product training starting from onboarding and moving forward throughout their career.
-Increasingly, we're seeing a move towards using an LMS to facilitate remote sales training.
+• Sales enablement: Sales teams benefit from in-depth product training, starting from onboarding and moving forward throughout their career.
+LMS platforms are great here because they allow for bite-sized, just-in-time training as well as more concentrated, deep sessions.
+And eLearning is obviously an easy way to facilitate remote sales training.

 Types of learning management software